GitableRoy/VirtualCamp/README.md

  * you can select `path` you want your .vmdk and GuestAdditions to be stored
  * you can select the desired `name` for your VM (Note: VirtualCamp.app is set to open a VM named BOOTCAMP, so it won't work if you use another name)

-#### Defaults
-This will use default script settings.
-Open your machines settings to change to desired settings.
-* Your VM's name will be `BOOTCAMP` [changeable]
-* Your VM's RAM will be 1/4th your actual machines [not-changeable]
-* The GuestAdditions for your version of VirtualBox will be added [not currently changable]
-* Your VM's video ram will be set to 128 [unchangeable]

-### Removing a BootCamp VM
+### Removing a Boot Camp VM
-You can always remove a box by:
-1. Going through the VirtualBox GUI
-2. Deleting the folder that has the .vmdk

-The vcamp script can also do this for you in one go:
+The vcamp script can do this for you in one go:
 1. Open your Terminal
 2. `cd VirtualCamp`
 3. `/bin/bash ./vcamp.sh remove`